lyatiss/tcp_probe_plus/README.md

 	0
 	ubuntu@host:~$ sudo sh -c 'echo 16384 > /proc/sys/net/lyatiss_cw_tcpprobe/hashsize'

-Max flow (see maxflows) has default value of 2 million flows (2000000).
-Hashtable size is capped to 16384 and minimum size is enforced to 32.
+Max flow (see maxflows) has a default value of 2 million flows (2000000).
+The hashtable size is capped at 16384 slots and the minimum size is 32 slots.
-Hashtable size if not specified is calculated based on the availability of the memory in the system as below.
+If the Hashtable size if not specified is calculated based on the availability of the memory in the system as below.

     /* determine hash size (idea from nf_conntrack_core.c) */
     if (!hashsize) {